Pleasant Hill Cohousing

 Thanksgiving dinner

-We usually have common meals twice a week, using a 2 person cook team and 2 person cleanup team for each meal.
+Our goal is to have common meals twice a week, using a 2 person cook team and 2 person cleanup team for each meal.
 The menu and day are cook's choice.
 Usually there is a vegetarian or vegan option, and some child-friendly food.
 We have enjoyed meals ranging from a Nepalese curry dinner to make-your-own burritos.
 We also have a potluck on Sunday evening.
 Additionally, we have had special common meals or potlucks to celebrate seasonal festivals such as Cinco de Mayo, Thanksgiving, Hannukah, Day of the Dead, Deepavali (Indian festival of lights), Christmas, and others.

 Committees